MEGATREX4/inventory-weight/README.md

 ### ****Attention: We need volunteers!** Due to redesigned Networking, **MT Inventory Weight** currently does not work on Minecraft versions 1.20.5-1.20.6 and 1.21-1.21.1.
 We're seeking help to port the mod for these versions.
-If you're interested in assisting, please reach out in our [GitHub](https://github.com/MEGATREX4/inventory-weight)!**
+If you're interested in assisting, please reach out!**

 ## **What is MT Inventory Weight?**